Yora-0209/A-Multi-Stage-Prediction-Framework-for-HVAC-Energy-Consumption-in-Office-Buildings/README2.0.md

 - PyTorch >= 1.10
 - NumPy
 - scikit-learn (for scalers and metrics)
-- (Optional) Matplotlib, Pandas for visualization and data handling
+- Matplotlib, Pandas (Optional, for visualization and data handling)